 - Putting too much emphasis on mean over median

 What does that even mean, Poindexter?
 Math 101: The “mean” is the average of all numbers.
-The “median” is the middle number.
+The “median” is the middle number of a sequence.
 So, if a player has 5 carries for 100 yards, the “mean” is 20.
 But what if that player had carries of 0, 1, 2, 5, and 92 yards?
 The “median” or “middle” number there is 2.
 That’s awful.
-If not for that broken play, 92-yarder, this guy is terrible.
+If not for that 92-yard broken play, this guy is terrible.

 - Falling for smoke screens